kaipartmann/Peridynamics.jl/docs/src/extension_api_reference.md

 ## Accessing a system and its parameters

-What a force density or a failure criterion reads: the points and bonds of the chunk through the iterators, a bond through `get_neighbor`, `reference_bond_length` and `bond_may_fail`, one accessor per quantity, and the parameters of a point through `get_params` from the parameter setup the kernel receives.
+What a force density or a failure criterion reads, one accessor per quantity of a bond.
+The lookup table is in [Materials](@ref).

-The current length of a bond and its stretch are read with `current_bond_length` and `bond_stretch` and never by gathering the two positions and taking the norm.
-Some materials keep a cache of the bond lengths and others do not, and these two functions are what makes the same code as fast as it can be on either.

 ```@docs
 Peridynamics.get_params